Good returns from whisky maturation have been achieved over many years, but only distillers and blenders have been able

 Although there are no guarantees, you should expect to profit by selling maturing whisky into normal blending demand, though prices can be volatile.

 Adjusting for inflation your 'real' historic return would have been 7.9% p.a.

 Industry broking data (2006-2015) from the Scotch Whisky Industry Review (supplied by kind permission of Alan S Gray).
-The data shown are net of storage costs, evaporation and inflation.
-(LPA = Litre of Pure Alcohol).
+The data shown are net of trading commission, storage costs and evaporation.
+The cost of wood is not included.

 Of course, we cannot guarantee you will make money.